25A0/blob/README.md

 ### Parsing

- - `blob:unpack(formatstring)` unpacks a bunch of bytes according to the given format string.
+ - `blob:unpack(formatstring)` unpacks a bunch of bytes according to the given format string, and advance the offset by the number of consumed bytes.
  	See http://www.lua.org/manual/5.3/manual.html#6.4.2 for valid format strings, or http://www.inf.puc-rio.br/~roberto/struct/ if you are using Lua 5.1 or 5.2.
  - `blob:unpack(formatstring, ...)` calls `string.format(formatstring, ...)` and uses
 	the resulting formatstring to unpack bytes.